luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 Voilà runs Jupyter notebooks just like the Jupyter notebook server we you are using, but it removes all of the cell inputs, and shows only output (including ipywidgets), along with any Markdown cells. <ins>So what’s left is a web application!</ins>.

 The book says that to view the notebook as a Voilà web application, we need to replace the word “notebooks” in our browser’s URL with “voila/render”.
-However, I get an *404 : Not Found - You are requesting a page that does not exist!* message, instead of a Voila web app.
+However, I initially got an *404 : Not Found - You are requesting a page that does not exist!* message, instead of a Voila web app.
+I tried again by reinstalling Voila, and now I've got *inconsistent versions of Voila, nbdev and nbconvert packages*.

+Despite the error message, I have Voila installed (there is a Voila icon in the top menu), but when I try to run the notebook in Voila, I receive an error message:
+*ERROR: Voila 0.2.4 requires nbconvert<7, >=6, but you have nbconvert 6.0.7 which is incompatible.*.
+Therefore, I’m in a situation where Voila requires nbconvert >=6 while at the same time nbdev requires the same nbconvert to be <6!

+I spent a week stuck with this issue and couldn't find a soltion in the forum or the web.
+I opened a new topic in fastai forum and I hope somebody would be able to help me.

+> I'd recomend not to continue with the next steps (deploying your model in Bing) until you tested that you can open you model as a Voila web application from the notebook first.

-I looked into it in th fastai forum and found that you have to export your learning model to export.pkl file and download that file, along with the minimal version of the notebook and then to push all that plus the requirement.txt file into a new repository in github.
+Once you have Voila workiing in your notebook, you have to export your learning model to export.pkl file and download that file, along with the minimal version of the notebook and then push all that plus the requirement.txt file into a new repository in Github.
 Since it's a bit more complicated than what I thought, I'll copy here a detailed process provided in the forum by member vikbehal:

 - Build the model and app notebook: